Russian landing ship Yamal

 Yamal (BDK-67) is a of the Russian Navy and part of the Black Sea Fleet.
 The ship was built in Poland and launched in 1988.

 History

 Russian invasion of Ukraine

 In the third year of the Russian invasion of Ukraine, on 24 March 2024, Yamal and her sister ship were hit by Ukrainian cruise missiles while they were in their home port of Sevastopol, according to the Ukrainian general staff.
 Eyewitnesses reported explosions during the night.
 Subsequent satellite images did not reveal any damage, showing that the missile hit the pier next to the ship presumably due to the electronic warfare system.

+According to Ukraine’s Defense Intelligence, the ship was hit in the night of 19 April 2026 in Sevastopol Bay along with the Nikolai Filchenkov, and both may have been subsequently taken out of service.